socialpinpoint/api-social-pinpoint/v1/README.md

 ### Statistics
 This is still to be implemented.
 We forsee this reporting various project metrics that are currently visible on the admin dashboard

+## Stakeholders
+The Stakeholder resource represents the end user who has left a comment or survey response.
+It contains information about that stakeholder and the responses they have contributed to your account

+`GET /api/v1/stakeholders.json` will return all stakeholders for your account

+An example result

+    [
+      {
+        "id": 10241,
+        "first_name": "Colin",
+        "last_name": "Goudie",
+        "address": "10 Somewhere Street",
+        "suburb": "Suburb",
+        "postcode": "2222",
+        "state": "NSW",
+        "country": "Australia",
+        "email": "colin@socialpinpoint.com",
+        "phone": "xxx xxx xx",
+        "created_at": "2016-12-06T14:28:53.416+11:00"
+      },
+      ...
+    ]

 ## Users
 Social Pinpoint does not require public users to create an account to interact with the site.
 User accounts are only